machinelearningnuremberg/QuickTune/README.md

 #before this, we executed quicktune on extended (above) to create the optimizer
 ./bash_scripts/run_inaturalist.sh

+#generate the plots and save them in a folder called "plots"
+python plots_generation/plots_results_user_interface.py
 ```

 If you use any other dataset, make sure to provide the datasets in a format accepted by Timm library.
 You have to pass the datasets descriptors for the execution as presented in the example bash scripts.